 Choose your DMS Wisely…

-Before choosing an DMS vendor, it’s important to take the time to look at several options.
+Before choosing a DMS vendor, it’s important to take the time to look at several options.
 It is useful to practice on each one of the packages.
-Don’t just watch the sales person do a demonstration- set up a practice database and perform the functions that each employee will have to perform.
+Don’t just watch the salesperson do a demonstration.
+Set up a practice database and perform the functions that each employee will have to perform.
 Be sure to check to make sure you can export your documents in the future.

-This will prevent the company from being “locked in” to a single vendor if needs change.
+This will prevent the company from being “stuck” to a single vendor if needs change.
 Once you have selected a DMS system for your company, you need to have a place to install it.
-You could utilize your internal network or server, but one of the more useful and powerful options to utilize your DMS and store your files is through Cloud Storage.
+You could utilize your internal network or server.
+One of the more useful and powerful options to utilize your DMS and store your files is through Cloud Storage.

-It will give you the ability to store massive amount of information remotely, which allows you to protect your information, backup your files regularly, and access your data whenever you need to.
+Cloud storage has lots of advantages for your business.
+Not only will it integrate seamlessly with any DMS system.
+It will give you the ability to store massive amounts of information remotely.
+This allows you to protect your information, back up your files regularly, and access your data whenever you need to.
 Here are some of the advantages of utilizing cloud storage with your existing or new DMS.

 Remote Access from Anywhere

 As long as you have Internet access, you will have access to the files on your cloud server.
-Since cloud storage isn’t device-oriented, you can access files through a smart phone, notebook, tablet, laptop, or any Internet-enabled electronic device.
+Since cloud storage isn’t device-oriented, you can access files through any Internet-enabled electronic device.

-This makes virtual commutes easy, and allows people to have more freedom to connect with clients and their family.
+This makes virtual commutes easy and allows people to have more freedom to connect with clients and their families.
 It also gives you access in a pinch when you forget that critical document or need access to a presentation that was corrupted on your laptop.